nycmeshnet/docs/content/hardware/mikrotikomnitik5ac.md

 ### Omnitik config v3.2
 As discussed in the [MikroTik Specifics](/hardware/mikrotikspecifics) page, these devices need a script to be generated and loaded onto the device rather than a saved config file.
+We now have a script generator you can find here [https://configgen.nycmesh.net/](https://configgen.nycmesh.net/)
+Here is a slideshow of [configuring an OmniTik](https://docs.google.com/presentation/d/1V91gqeo19D-6bTG3Mtj7dhx7ERlzHOkplmf9-kAI3NU/present)

 The below is a template script which needs some variables filled in.
 This script _only_ works on the OmniTik 5ac PoE model